exasol/public-knowledgebase/Support-and-Services/saas-releases.md

 Platform Update

 * The speed of database creation was improved, so in most cases it is expected to take less than 5 minutes.
-* Fixed wrong prices shown in the UI when creating a database or cluster, where some prices were not consistent with the prices shown on https://www.exasol.com/exasol-saas/.
+* Fixed wrong prices shown in the UI when creating a database or cluster, where some prices were not consistent with the prices shown on [Exasol SaaS](https://www.exasol.com/exasol-saas/).

 Database Update